Former Ballon d'Or winner dating German model: He is 38 years older than her

 - The former Bayern Munich defender has been spotted with ski enthusiast and model Theresa Sommer

-Bayern Munich legend Lothar Matthaus is at it yet again after reports claim he is in a relationship with a German model who is almost 40 years his junior.
+Bayern Munich legend Lothar Matthaus is trying out romantic relationship again after reports claim he is with a German model who is almost 40 years his junior.

 Matthaus enjoyed a professional playing career which spanned 22 years, playing for top clubs Borussia Mönchengladbach, Bayern Munich and Inter Milan before retiring in 2000.